 - A multi-use facility built to house non-profit organizations having to do with artistic, cultural, or educational endeavors.
 Gallery exists and functions to serve local artists and organizations with the purpose of promoting an active continuing interest in the arts.

-- Lubbock Lake National Historic and State Archeological Landmark (also known as Lubbock
+- Lubbock Lake National Historic and State Archaeological Landmark (also known as Lubbock

-- Houses an active archeological site that has uncovered the remains of an ancient Native American civilization dating back more than 12,000 years.
+- Houses an active archaeological site that has uncovered the remains of an ancient Native American civilization dating back more than 12,000 years.